leoxvelaz/Downloads-Organizer/README.md

-Downloads Organizer v1.0
-Video Demo: <YOUR_YOUTUBE_LINK_HERE>

-Description:

-Downloads Organizer is a small app I built to help organize messy Downloads folders on a Mac.
-Downloads folders can get crowded over time with images, documents, videos, code files, and random downloads.
-I wanted something that could automatically sort files into categories but still give control, including the ability to undo any changes.

-The project is written in Python using Tkinter for the interface.
-It’s designed to be easy to use: just a few clicks to organize a folder or undo the organization.
-The categories and file types are in a JSON file, which makes it easy to customize or add new categories without touching the code.

-How It Works:

-When a folder is selected, the app scans all the files.
-Each file’s extension is checked against the categories in categories.json.
-If a match is found, the file is moved into a folder with that category’s name.
-Examples:

-.jpg, .jpeg, .png, .gif, .heic → Photos

-.pdf, .docx, .txt → Documents

-.mp4, .mov → Videos

-Files that don’t match any category → Other

-Screenshots are handled specially.
-If a filename contains “screenshot” or “screen shot,” it goes into a Screenshots subfolder inside Photos.
-This keeps screenshots separate from normal photos, since screenshots are usually for work, school, or tutorials.

-The undo feature restores files to their original locations and removes empty category folders.
-This way, you can try the organizer without worrying about permanently changing your folders.

-Project Files:

-organizer.app – The standalone Mac app.
-You can double-click it to run, no setup needed.

-organizer.py – The Python script with all the code for organizing files, handling screenshots, and undoing changes.
-This file was used to create the .app.

-categories.json – The file that defines categories and the file types in each category.
-You can edit this to add or remove categories.

-Design Decisions:

-Screenshots in a Subfolder
-I wanted screenshots separate from personal photos, so they are put in a Screenshots folder inside Photos.
-This makes it easier to find screenshots without digging through personal photos.

-Undo Feature
-Many apps permanently move files, which can be frustrating if it doesn’t work the way you expected.
-The undo button restores everything and removes empty folders, giving users confidence to try the app.

-JSON Categories
-Using a JSON file makes the app flexible.
-You can add a School folder for assignments or a Code folder for scripts without changing the code.

-Simple GUI
-Tkinter was chosen because it comes with Python and works on Mac without extra setup.
-The interface is simple, with buttons for organizing and undoing, so anyone can use it.

-Easy to Use
-Users select a folder, click organize, and the app does the rest.
-No confusing menus or settings.

-Safe Undo
-When undoing, files are checked for conflicts.
-If a file with the same name exists, _restored is added.
-This prevents overwriting or losing files.

-Scalable Design
-The app can be extended to include more file types, nested subfolders, or smarter sorting rules without major changes.

-How to Run:

-Double-click organizer.app to launch.

-Click Organize Folder to select a folder to organize.

-Click Undo Organization to revert any changes.

-Keep categories.json in the same folder as the app so it knows how to sort files.

-Future Improvements:

-Allow custom category creation from the GUI.

-Add support for Windows and Linux.

-Drag-and-drop folder selection.

-Smarter sorting by date, size, or other criteria.

-Acknowledgments:

-Python and Tkinter for making this project possible.

-Personal inspiration from my own messy Downloads folder.
+Downloads Organizer
+Overview

+Downloads Organizer is a lightweight Python tool designed to help you quickly and efficiently organize the contents of your Downloads (or any folder) on macOS.
+With one click, the app categorizes your files into folders such as Photos, Documents, Videos, Audio, Code, and School, while keeping screenshots neatly tucked into a dedicated Screenshots subfolder.

+The app also includes an Undo Organization feature, which restores files back to their original locations and removes any empty folders created during the organization process.
+The goal is to simplify file management without changing the way you work or requiring complicated setups.

+Files in this Repository

+organizer.py – The main Python script.
+This file contains the GUI, the logic to organize files into categories, and the undo functionality.

+categories.json – Defines which file extensions belong to which category.
+You can modify this file to add or remove file types or categories.

+README.md – This file, explaining the project, design decisions, and usage.

+How It Works

+Organize Folder: When you select a folder, the app scans all files, determines their type based on the categories.json file, and moves them into the appropriate folders.
+Screenshots are automatically placed into a Screenshots subfolder within Photos.

+Undo Organization: If you don’t like the way files were organized, the app can reverse the process, moving files back to their original locations.
+Empty folders created during organization are also removed.

+This design ensures your folder stays tidy while giving you the option to revert changes if needed.

+Design Decisions

+GUI with Tkinter: Chosen for simplicity and cross-platform compatibility.
+The app can run locally on macOS without needing an external web browser or server.

+JSON Configuration: Using categories.json allows for easy updates and customization without changing the Python code.
+Users can add new categories or file extensions quickly.

+Undo Functionality: Implemented to respect users’ existing file organization.
+This way, if the automatic organization doesn’t match someone’s personal workflow, they can revert it immediately.

+Screenshots Subfolder: Screenshots are handled differently because they often clutter the Photos folder.
+This small design choice helps keep image files organized intuitively.

+One-Click Operation: The goal was to minimize user effort.
+You select a folder, click a button, and let the app do the work.

+How to Run the App

+Make sure Python 3 is installed on your Mac.

+Clone this repository or download the files.

+Open Terminal, navigate to the repository folder, and run:

+python3 organizer.py

+A simple GUI will appear.
+Click Organize Folder to organize files, or Undo Organization to restore them.

+Note: You do not need to install any packages manually if you’re running from the app bundled with PyInstaller.
+If running from Python source, you may need tkinter (which is pre-installed on most macOS Python distributions).

+Future Improvements

+A fully standalone .app version that works out-of-the-box for anyone on macOS without running Python manually.

+Additional customization options in the GUI for categories, folder names, and exceptions.

+Integration with other operating systems like Windows or Linux.

+Acknowledgements

+This project was inspired by the need for a clean, simple, and reversible file organization system.
+It was developed as a Harvard CS50 final project and reflects thoughtful consideration of usability and design choices.